-Custom 3D Printing • Northern Kentucky • Cincinnati • Remote Projects
+Custom 3D Printing • Independence KY • Northern Kentucky • Cincinnati

-Have an idea, a broken plastic part, a prototype, or a small-batch project?
-3D Printing by Kevin helps turn sketches, CAD files, photos, and rough ideas into useful printed parts with clear communication from the first quote to the finished print.
+Need a real part, a fast prototype, a replacement bracket, a custom mount, or a small-batch print?
+3D Printing by Kevin helps Northern Kentucky, Cincinnati, and remote clients turn sketches, CAD files, photos, and rough ideas into useful printed parts with clear communication from quote to finished print.

 For people who need something printed.